jpillora/xdomain/README.md

 2. Master will communicate to slave iframe using postMessage.
 3. Slave will create XHRs on behalf of master then return the results.

-XHR interception is done seemlessly via [XHook](https://github.com/jpillora/xhook#overview).
+XHR interception is done seamlessly via [XHook](https://github.com/jpillora/xhook#overview).

 ## Internet Explorer